Error Handling

 description | string | AI-friendly detailed description | Understand error cause, get fix suggestions |

-response | object | Raw response | Get more details when needed |
+response | object | Original response | Get more details when needed |

 AI-Friendly description Field

-- Error classification - What type of error is this
+- Error classification - What type of error this is

-- Fix suggestions - Targeted fix directions
+- Fix suggestions - Specific fix directions

 Structure of description